azolotko/firefox-supernumber/README.md

     bun install && bun run test && bun run build ls web-ext-artifacts/ # this directory now contains the extension .zip file

+## Credits

+This extension is a shallow fork of [AbigailBuccaneer/firefox-ctrlnumber](https://github.com/AbigailBuccaneer/firefox-ctrlnumber).
+All real work has been done by AbigailBuccaneer.